 The None authentication mechanism requires no configuration parameters, and is used when a backend requires no authentication.

 The Built-in authentication mechanism itself requires no configuration parameters, but is used as a placeholder for legacy storages that have not been migrated to the new system and do not take advantage of generic authentication mechanisms.
 The authentication parameters are provided directly by the backend.

 The Username and password mechanism requires a manually-defined username and password.
 These get passed directly to the backend and are specified during the setup of the mount point.

 The Log-in credentials, save in session mechanism uses the Nextcloud login credentials of the user to connect to the storage.
 These are not stored anywhere on the server, but rather in the user session, giving increased security.
 The drawbacks are that sharing is disabled when this mechanism is in use, as Nextcloud has no access to the storage credentials, and background file scanning does not work.
-Other services that might request the file tough a different request like Collabora Online or OnlyOffice will also not be able to open files in that case.
+Desktop and mobile clients that use tokens to authenticate can not access those shares.
+Other services that might request the file through a different request like Collabora Online or OnlyOffice will also not be able to open files in that case.

 The Log-in credentials, save in database mechanism uses the Nextcloud login credentials of the user to connect to the storage.
 These are stored in the database encrypted with the shared secret.
 This allows to share files from within this mount point.

 The User entered, store in database mechanism work in the same way as the “Username and password” mechanism but the credentials need to be specified by each user individually.
 Before the first access to that mount point the user will be prompted to enter the credentials.